 Here’s our longer piece on content marketing for SEO.

 Let’s be candid about link building then.
-It is hard, it is time consuming, it is expensive, and it has variable returns based off the strategies you employ.
+It is hard, it is time-consuming, it is expensive, and it has variable returns based on the strategies you employ.

-There are absolutely ways to build links that are a bit more manual, such as broken link building (finding resources that competitors have let lapse that have external links, and doing outreach to get those links to your site), brand mention reclamation (monitoring for mentions of your brands and asking for a link), and even guest posting.
+There are absolutely ways to build links that are a bit more manual, such as broken link building (finding resources that competitors have let lapse that has external links and doing outreach to get those links to your site), brand mention reclamation (monitoring for mentions of your brands and asking for a link), and even guest posting.

 A few more good ways to build quality links in 2021 include:

 - Being mentioned as a source in industry news outlets, by becoming friends with reporters and being a trusted source of information;

 - Using HARO (Help A Reporter Out) to find opportunities for becoming a trusted source like above;